Permanent Highway Maintenance for Kent & the South East

 - Bus stops and bus lanes

-- Roundabouts and junction approaches
+- Roundabouts and turning areas

 - Freight routes and HGV corridors